 Although in our evaluation we used a real network topology and traffic matrices, it would be also interesting to study the results in larger networks.
-Towards this goal, we use the topology of the Deltacom backbone network in North America, which consists of 113 nodes and 161 links, and it is publicly available online in [13].
+Towards this goal, we use the topology of the Deltacom backbone network in North America, which consists of 113 nodes and 161 links, and it is publicly available online in [15].
 Since there is no available information about the traffic, we generate this artificially.
 Particularly, we create F = 1,000 flows, by picking uniformly at random origin-destination pairs.
-We compute the shortest paths based on the hop count length, and we set the flow rate to be disproportional to it (following the gravity model [22]).
-In Figure 4(b), we repeat the experiment presented in Figure 4(b)3(a), but for this larger network.
+We compute the shortest paths based on the hop count length, and we set the flow rate to be disproportional to it (following the gravity model [36]).
+In Figure 6, we repeat the experiment presented in Figure 4(a), but for this larger network.
 We find that the proposed algorithms perform up to 12% better than their counterparts.
 The saturation point is found to be B = \$3M, about three times larger than in the small network.
-We attribute this difference to the larger number of nodes (10x) in the Deltacom network and the topological characteristics as the Deltacom has a higher link density which enables SDN nodes to cover more flows.
+We attribute this difference to the larger number of nodes (10x) in the Deltacom network and the topological characteristics, as the Deltacom has a higher link density which enables SDN nodes to cover more flows.
 The running times of the algorithms are typically on the scale of minutes for the small network and hours for the large network.
-These are acceptable running times in practice, since the problem has to be solved offline by the ISP.
+For the Local search algorithm specifically, the running time will be less than 10 minutes even if we consider all the possible $12656 (113 \times 112)$ flows in the large network.
+These are acceptable running times in practice since the problem has to be solved offline by the ISP.

-VII.
+VIII.
 RELATED WORK